NoamGit/paper_reviews/graphs/ml_graphs.md

 Fact is that smoothness requires similarity between eigenvectors of the Laplacian, therefore a 1D extension of the graph is developed (this is an open problem.Also, this part is the most vague/unclear concept in the paper.)

 important sources and background material -
-- _ee Adam Coates and Andrew Y Ng.
+- _Adam Coates and Andrew Y Ng.
 Selecting receptive fields in deep networks 2011_
 - _Raif M. Rustamov and Leonidas Guibas.
 Wavelets on graphs via deep learning.
 In NIPS, 2013_
 - _F.
 R. K. Chung.
 Spectral Graph Theory.
-American Mathematical Society, _
+American Mathematical Society_
 - _U. von Luxburg.
 A tutorial on spectral clustering.
 Technical Report 149, 08 2006._
 - _Matan Gavish, Boaz Nadler, and Ronald R. Coifman.
 Multiscale wavelets on trees, graphs and high dimensional data: Theory and applications to semi supervised learning.
 In Johannes